azvenigo/ZZipUpdate/common/boost_1_70_0/ZZip_Boost_README.txt

 5) Run bootstrap.bat

 6) Run the following three commands
-    - Note: In this example I specify at temporary boost build folder that can be deleted after buildling.
+    - Note 1: In this example I specify at temporary boost build folder that can be deleted after buildling.
     - in this example "c:/temp/boost_build_temp/"
+    - Note 2: Update toolset with the version of Visual Studio you're using.
+(Can derive from environment variables.)

 b2 --build-dir=c:/temp/boost_build_temp/ threading=multi --with-date_time toolset=msvc-14.1 --build-type=complete